Rofida253/saucedemo/README.md

 # saucedemo
-1-search for  dependencies  for selenium & testNG then but them in pom.xml file 2-Folder Structure Overview
+1-search for  dependencies  for selenium & testNG then put them in pom.xml file 2-Folder Structure Overview
 ├── src/
 │   ├── main/